 Unfortunately we cannot help with everything.
 We work with children and young people who are experiencing early or moderate difficulties – anyone with higher mental health needs would receive a more appropriate service from a different source.
 We advise you to discuss this with your GP.
 Sometimes a more specialist service is needed we can provide guidance on where to go for help.

-Just Drop-In has a strong and skilled counselling team which is made up of 15 qualified and 2 trainee counsellors or play therapists.
-All of our counsellors are members of the British Association of Counselling Psychotherapy (BACP.co.uk) or Play Therapy UK www.playtherapy.org.uk)
+Just Drop-In has a strong and skilled counselling team which is made up of Counselling Coordinators, qualified and student counsellors, contractors and volunteer counsellors, who offer counselling from a person-centred approach.
+All of our counsellors are members of the British Association of Counselling Psychotherapy (https://www.bacp.co.uk/) or Play Therapy UK (http://www.playtherapy.org.uk).

 Legendary group of people who want to do nothing except help you.